 Student Laboratory Manual for Seidel's Guide to Physical Examination, 10th Edition

-Reinforce your understanding of physical examination and health assessment!
-Corresponding to the chapters in Seidel's Guide to Physical Examination, 10th Edition, this student laboratory manual helps you master the skills you need to perform a complete physical examination and health assessment.
-Engaging exercises and activities help you conduct health history interviews, develop critical thinking skills, and apply your knowledge to clinical practice.
+Reinforce student understanding of physical examination and health assessment!
+Corresponding to the chapters in Seidel's Guide to Physical Examination, 10th Edition, the Student Laboratory Manual helps students in nursing and other health professions master the skills they need to perform a complete physical exam and health assessment.
+Engaging exercises and activities help students learn to conduct health history interviews, develop critical thinking skills, and apply their knowledge to clinical practice.
 It’s both a comprehensive lab manual and a practical workbook!

 - Review features in each chapter include learning objectives, a terminology review, applications to clinical practice, clinical case studies, clinical reasoning case studies, and critical thinking questions.

 - Content review questions include multiple-choice, fill-in-the-blank, and matching questions, plus labeling of anatomical drawings.

 - Clinical reasoning problems provide practice in analyzing patient information and managing interactions with patients.

 - Case studies ask students to apply assessment skills to clinical scenarios.

 - Patient safety and healthcare quality are emphasized, as well as clinical and diagnostic reasoning.